OfficeDev/open-xml-docs/docs/spreadsheet/how-to-open-a-spreadsheet-document-from-a-stream.md

 --------------------------------------------------------------------------------
 ## Generating the SpreadsheetML Markup to Add a Worksheet
-When you have access to the body of the main document part, you add a worksheet by calling [AddNewPart\<T\>(String, String)](/dotnet/api/documentformat.openxml.packaging.spreadsheetdocument.addnewpart) method to create a new [WorksheetPart](/dotnet/api/documentformat.openxml.spreadsheet.worksheet.worksheetpart).
+When you have access to the body of the main document part, you add a worksheet by calling <xref:DocumentFormat.OpenXml.Packaging.SpreadsheetDocument.AddNewPart*> method to create a new <xref:DocumentFormat.OpenXml.Spreadsheet.Worksheet.WorksheetPart*>.
 The following code example adds the new **WorksheetPart**.

 ### [C#](#tab/cs-2)